Augusto11CB/Computer-Science-Concepts-Techniques-Technologies/Programming-Paradigms/Object-Oriented-Concepts.md

 - Polymorphism is a condition that exists when the features of dynamic typing and inheritance interact.
 - Polymorphism is when a variable declaration may denote objects of many different classes that are related by some common superclass.

+### Concurrency
+- Concurrency is the property that distinguishes an active object from one that is not active.

+### Persistence
+- Persistence is the property of an object through which its existence transcends time and/or space.